AIG-Livny/mapr/README.md

 - `INCLUDE_DIRS` - (SRC_DIRS) - list directories where looking for headers

-- `PUBLIC_INCLUDE_DIRS` - (INCLUDE_DIRS) - if specified upper project will get only these directories automatically.
+- `EXPORT_INCLUDE_DIRS` - (INCLUDE_DIRS) - if specified upper project will get only these directories automatically.
 This variable is for dividing private and public includes.

+- `EXPORT_DEFINITIONS` - list of definitions that will be sended to upper project.
+In example: you have library with `#ifdef` statements, you configure and build library as independent project.
+When upper project will include `.h`, he will not to know about any definitions that was used during building library, so `EXPORT_DEFINITIONS` can pass them up.
+These definitions also used in building project itself.

 - `LIB_DIRS` - list directories where looking for libraries